ConvergePanelRESEARCH • VERIFY • GOVERN

 Can AI fully validate a knowledge base?

 No. AI models can surface where claims appear inconsistent with generally documented information — but product-specific accuracy, current configuration behavior, and updated policies require direct expert review.
-Multi-model review helps you triage the articles most likely to need attention, not fully validate them.
+Multi-model review helps you triage the articles most likely to need attention, not fully validate them independently.

 How do I scale this across a large knowledge base?